 Sudarshan Pattnaik Sand Art

-Another major attraction in Puri is the work of Sudarshan Patnaik, a talented and renowned sand artist.
+An amazing art of Puri, is the another major attraction in Puri.
+It is the work of Sudarshan Patnaik, a talented and well-known sand artist.He creates beautiful handmade arts from sand.

 How to Reach Jagannath Puri

 Puri is a well-connected city by rail, Road and air.
 So it is very easy to plan your mode of travel from different cities to Jagannath Puri.
-For train details and schedules, you can check out How to Reach Jagannath Puri?
+For train details and schedules, you can check out How to Reach Jagannath Puri.

 By Rail